chrskly/electric-mustang-bms/README.md

 The weld detection only runs when the car is in standby mode (the only time it makes sense).

-Both the positive and negative contactos in the HVJB have dedicated feedback inputs.
+Both the positive and negative contactors in the HVJB have dedicated feedback inputs.
 The switched side of the auxiliary side of the contactor should be fed into this input.
 I.e., feed it 12V when the contactor is closed.